datstma/fcopa/README.md

 ## Features

-- Supports evaluation of multiple models from different providers (currently Ollama and OpenAI)
+- Supports evaluation of multiple models from different providers
+  - currently supporting:
+    - Ollama, OpenAI and Google Gemini
 - Calculates accuracy and timing metrics for each model
 - Generates a performance comparison graph
 - Saves detailed results to a CSV file for further analysis
+- Current FCOPA validation set is 4.0 (val4.jsonl)

 Example comparison of llama3.2 and openai-3.5-turbo models performance: